-Essentially, the purpose of photography is to communicate and document moments in time.
+The purpose of photography is to communicate and document moments in time.

-8 reasons why photography is important
+The following covers the many reasons why photography is important.

 1. Photos represent what’s important

 Photography is personal.
 Pictures of meaningful memories, people, pets, and places fill your home and phone.

 Every image adds up to create a story, which is the story of your life.
 It captures your experiences, passions, joys, and sadness.

 Life has ups and downs, and your photos keep track of everything.

 When you look back, you can walk through the memories in your mind.
 You can also share the pictures with others to enjoy.

 Since photography is personal, you can learn a lot about others by looking at the photos they capture.

 Many history books use pictures to enhance the learning experience.